Model-free Rayleigh weight from x-ray Thomson scattering measurements

 From a methodological perspective, we note that $W_R(\mathbf{q})$ constitutes a perfect observable for DFT-MD, as it only involves the static single-electron density distribution $n_e(\mathbf{r})$ [and the ion density distribution and correlation function, which are both easily accessible within MD].
-This is in contrast to time-dependent DFT (TD-DFT) calculations that, in practice, contain additional approximations such as the unknown dynamic exchange--correlation kernel in the case of linear-response TD-DFT~\cite{ullrich2012time,Moldabekov_JCTC_2023,Moldabekov_PRR_2023,Schoerner_PRE_2023}.
-Finally, we mention the possibility to use experimental results for $W_R(\mathbf{q})$ as a rigorous benchmark for simulations and theoretical models in situations where the density and temperature are already being known by other means.
+This is in contrast to time-dependent DFT (TD-DFT) calculations that, in practice, contain additional approximations such as the unknown dynamic exchange--correlation kernel in the case of linear-response TD-DFT~\cite{dynamic2,Moldabekov_JCTC_2023,Moldabekov_PRR_2023,Schoerner_PRE_2023}.
+Finally, we mention the possibility to use experimental results for $W_R(\mathbf{q})$ as a rigorous benchmark for simulations and theoretical models in situations where the density and temperature are already known by other means.

-\textbf{Idea.} In general, we can split the DSF into a quasi-elastic contribution $S_\textnormal{el}(\mathbf{q},E)$ that is due to the electronic localization around the ions described by the Rayleigh weight, and the inelastic part $S_\textnormal{inel}(\mathbf{q},E)$ [cf.~Fig.~1a)],
+\textbf{Idea.} In general, when we can distinguish an elastic peak in an XRTS signal, we can split the DSF into a quasi-elastic contribution $S_\textnormal{el}(\mathbf{q},E)$ described by the Rayleigh weight, and an inelastic part $S_\textnormal{inel}(\mathbf{q},E)$ [cf.~Fig.~\ref{fig:WR_Be}a)],